jakDev003/DotFiles/README.md

   - Find ALL occurances of 'foo' ON THE CURRENT LINE and replace with 'bar'
 - :%s/foo/bar/g
   - Find ALL occurances of 'foo' IN THE CURRENT FILE and replace with 'bar'

+### Telescope
+- \<leader\>ff
+  - Lists files in your current working directory
+- \<leader\>fg
+  - Search for a string in your current working directory and get results live as you type
+- \<leader\>fb
+  - Lists open buffers in current neovim instance
+- \<leader\>fh
+  - Lists available help tags and opens a new window with the relevant help info

+### NerdTree
+- \<leader\>nf
+  - Move cursor to the NerdTree buffer
+- \<leader\>n
+  - Open NerdTree
+- \<leader\>nt
+  - Toggle NerdTree Open / Closed
+- \<leader\>nff
+  - Find the current file in the tree.
+If no tree exists for the current tab, or the file is not under the current root, then initialize a new tree where the root is the directory of the current file.

 ### General
 - u